Wednesday 28 December 2022

 After the accident I love that Frederick admits he knew Louisa was infatuated and he did nothing to discourage her and that he believes he led her to believe he was a person who would catch her.
 It makes more sense that he would feel responsible for her behavior since he seems to have led her on more in this version and she seems less wild and willful in general.

 Whereas in other versions we know very much how Anne feels and Frederick is more of a mystery, I love that in this version we see Frederick's feelings much more clearly.
-We see him hurt, and angry and pining after her, almost but always not quite able to say he still loves her.
+We see him hurt, and angry and pining after her, almost, but always not quite able, to say he still loves her.

 But really does Anne need to believe that Frederick is engaged?
 Don't they have enough obstacles?
-The 8 years of estrangement, the not knowing that each other is still in love with the other, the family still not respecting Frederick, his resentment and hurt over the past, her distraction with Mr. Elliot?
+The 8 years of estrangement, the not knowing that the other person is still in love with the other, the family still not respecting Frederick, his resentment and hurt over the past, her distraction with Mr. Elliot?
 Do they really need her to believe that he is engaged while he thinks she's engaged?
 It's really too much.

 But I do like the ending though.
 I like that Captain Harville lets her know that Benwick and Louisa are engaged.
 I love that she reads Frederick's letter, since it's such a lovely letter, and that she runs to find him (and it doesn't take her five minutes to get there, sorry 2007).
 "I have thought many times about how to tell you this, but the pain of love unrequited rendered me silent.
 Tell me not that I am too late.
 My love for you has never faltered."
 The way they embrace is so lovely.
 With relief and disbelief and happiness and the way you feel when you finally come home after such a long absence.
 The song at the end is hauntingly beautiful and lovely.
 And I adore the last scene of Frederick and Anne on the cliff, reunited at last.